ardoq/rxbeach/docs/fundamentals/state-streams/README.md

   Reasons: performance, decoupling, reselect
 - Unidirectional data flow

-  Although there are multiple state streams, the data flows in one direction in an RxBeach application.
+  Although there are multiple state streams, the data generally flows in one direction in an RxBeach application.
+This property is broken if you use stream reducers.

   Actions --> Base State Streams --> Derived State Streams --> Views -->
   Actions